ghacks Technology News

 Google Chrome Extensions Gallery Gets Developer Signup Fee

 A recent post on the Chromium blog revealed two changes coming to the Google Chrome Extensions Gallery.
-Both changes are introduced to increase the effort of protecting Chrome users against the distribution of malicious extensions.
+Both changes are introduced to increase the efforts made so far to protect Chrome users from the distribution of malicious extensions on the store.

-In the current system everyone can upload Chrome extensions to the gallery, and malicious developers could simply use that to their advantage to either spam the website, or distribute malicious extensions easily.
+In the current system all users can upload Chrome extensions to the gallery, and malicious developers could simply use that to their advantage to either spam the website, or distribute malicious extensions easily as there is no safeguard in place other than the need to have a Google account to do so.

 The new developer fee of $5 is a one time fee that new developers have to pay before they are allowed to publish extensions, themes and apps in the gallery (apps seems to hint at the long talked about Chrome app store).